itsTh1ag0/apis-restful/README.md

 A repo for some JSON, API methods,  code snippets and txt notes.

 --|DESCRIPTION|--
-# I've used JSON objects just as a intuitive (and interesting) way to make 'notes' about the main topics on
+# I've used JSON objects just as an intuitive (and interesting) way to make 'notes' about the main topics on
 # API.
-This made my acknowledgement process (and memorization) easier. ;}
+This made my acknowledging process (and memorization) easier. ;}